digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

-The target offset (the offset provided by ``--prune-target`` or as an argument to ``prune_to_offset``) is the transaction with the highest offset that will be deleted by the pruning operation.
+The target offset (the offset provided by ``--prune-target`` or as an argument to ``prune_to_offset``) is the transaction with the highest offset to be deleted by the pruning operation.

-Note: If the provided offset (by ``--prune-target`` or as an argument to ``prune_to_offset``) doesn't have a transaction record, the effective target offset will be the oldest transaction offset that succeeds (is greater than) the provided offset.
+Note: If the provided offset (by ``--prune-target`` or as an argument to ``prune_to_offset``) doesn't have a transaction record, the effective target offset is the oldest transaction offset that succeeds (is greater than) the provided offset.

 When using either pruning method, the following data changes: